abayomipopoola/abayomipopoola/src/content/blog/thinking-in-systems/index.md

 - **Connectors**: Connectors are the relationships, interactions, or connections between the elements within a system.
 These can take various forms, such as data flows, communication channels, or dependencies.
 Connectors are critical to a system's functioning, as they enable the transfer of information, resources, or influence among its components.
 In the software system example, connectors could be API calls, data exchange protocols, or function calls within the code.

 - **Purposes**: The purpose of a system refers to its overarching goal, function, or reason for existence.
 It is the driving force behind the system's behaviour and the ultimate objective that its components collectively strive to achieve.
 Understanding a system's purpose helps clarify the context in which it operates and provides a foundation for evaluating its performance and effectiveness.
 In the software system example, the purpose could be to process and analyze data, facilitate communication between users, or manage an organization's resources.
+A caution from Meadows: a system's real purpose is best deduced from its behaviour, not from its stated goals—what it actually does often reveals an aim quite different from the one announced for it.

 By analyzing these constituents, we can develop a more holistic understanding of complex systems and improve our problem-solving and decision-making capabilities.